apace100/origins-docs/docs/meta_actions/and.md

 ---
-title: AND Action
+title: And (Action)
 date: 2021-04-06
 ---
-# AND Action
+# And

 [Meta Action](../meta_actions.md).

-Usable as any action.
 Executes all provided actions in order.

 Type ID: `origins:and`